clement2019/ansible-project/README.md

 ![Image](https://github.com/user-attachments/assets/720a6991-ab74-4673-be75-3d1c7ac13bb7)

-# Visit the aws cloud and see the three servers provisioed as shown beloe
+### Visit the aws cloud and see the three servers provisioned as shown beloe

 ![Image](https://github.com/user-attachments/assets/714a0119-af32-40a5-ad50-cf3141e2acb3)

-# now connect to the ansible controller machine that has the script already ruuning on it, using ssh connection. as shown below
+### now connect to the ansible controller machine that has the script already ruuning on it, using ssh connection. as shown below

 ![Image](https://github.com/user-attachments/assets/2e1a8989-4925-446a-a39c-de7d2d17403c)

-# cd to the doanloads folder locally on the vscode to connect to the aisnle machines as shown below
+### cd to the doanloads folder locally on the vscode to connect to the aisnle machines as shown below

 ![Image](https://github.com/user-attachments/assets/467f741a-6f14-4c95-8ae7-e07196351bd8)